The Ultimate Flat Lay Photography Guide for Wedding Photographers

 Technical Camera Settings for Crisp, Detailed Images

 Your technical approach must ensure every element is tack-sharp with accurate colors and proper exposure.
-No small feat when you're working quickly.

 Shoot in manual mode for consistency.
 Start with these baseline settings and adjust as needed: ISO 200-400 (keeping it low for maximum image quality), aperture f/5.6 to f/8 (providing sufficient depth of field without diffraction), and shutter speed 1/125 or faster (eliminating any camera shake).